 Norfolk and Suffolk Dementia Conference

-The Norfolk and Suffolk Dementia Conference will bring together key decision makers, practitioners, researchers, carers and experts by experience – people with lived experience of dementia – who understand the urgent necessity of tackling the disease, from across Norfolk and Suffolk.
+The Norfolk and Suffolk Dementia Conference brought together key decision makers, practitioners, researchers, carers, experts by experience – people with lived experience of dementia – who understand the urgent necessity of tackling the disease, from across Norfolk and Suffolk.

 Event Information